Documentary screening: Black Gold March 25, 2008

 www.whileyouweresleeping.wordpress.com

-The screenings on December 9, 10 and 11 will be followed by a facilitated audience discussion.
 Tickets are R20 and can be reserved by calling The Labia at (021) 424 5927.
-Reserving tickets is strongly recommended to avoid disappointment.
+This is a once-off screening and we strongly recommended that you reserve tickets to avoid disappointment.

 Contacts: